IsraelGosu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4.A script to Display the last 10 lines of a file
-5.A script to Display the first 10 lines of /etc/passwd 6.A script to Display the third line of the file iacta
+5.A script to Display the first 10 lines of /etc/passwd 6.A script to Display the third line of the file iacta 7.A script to Create file with a hard name and some words